-The term Homowo translates as ‘Hooting at hunger’ and is a festival that not only acts as a celebration of remembrance but also as a new year celebration – the Ga new year starting in September.
+The term Homowo translates as ‘Hooting at hunger’.
+This festival is a celebration of remembrance and a new year celebration – the Ga new year starting in September.

 The Ga people experienced a severe famine.
-Many people died, the cattle and general environment suffered.
-After a series of Prayers and Meditation they had a bumper harvest.
-That year the people celebrated and marked this celebration every year.
+Many people and cattle died.
+After a series of prayers and meditation the Ga people had a bumper harvest.
+That year the people celebrated and marked the celebration every year.

 The dates for Homowo are calculated by the Dantu wulomo according to the Ga 13 Month Calendar.
 Each house celebrates in the order of which they arrived in Ga.
 How Homowo is marked by the various groups in Ga varies but all have the following activities: